UK Economy: Productivity vs Growth

 improvements in productivity, for a variety of reasons which I’ve already alluded

 to.
-But we can start the growth process in parallel, by focusing on acquiring
+But we can start the growth process in parallel in a limited way, by focusing on acquiring

 and training new workers from within UK to take up the increasing numbers of positions that are still

-This process will also need to involve ‘importing’ some appropriately-skilled workers from abroad, but the main thrust should be in recruiting and training our indigenous workforce.
-We should remember that enticing skilled professionals from 3rd world countries to work in UK will leave a gap in their own economies, which may well be damaging to their way of life, and could in turn encourage further emigration.
+This process will need to involve ‘importing’ some appropriately-skilled workers from abroad, but the main thrust should be in recruiting and training our indigenous workforce.
+We should remember that enticing skilled professionals from 3rd world countries to work in UK will leave a gap in their own economies, which may well be damaging to their way of life, and could in turn encourage further unwanted immigration to Europe.

 I have already put together some ideas as to how we could boost 'indigenous' employment in a recent blog.
 The key is to make the jobs more attractive and